MiguelBarrios/MakeChangeProject/README.md

 This is a program to calculate change for a purchase

 #### Lessons Learned
-casting between data types
+casting between data types\
-control flow
+control flow\
 methods

 #### Technologies Used
 Java
-Markdown